Combodo/combodo-workflow-graphical-view/README.md

 ## About Us

-This iTop module development is sponsored, led and supported by [Combodo](https://www.combodo.com).
+This iTop module development is sponsored, led, and supported by [Combodo](https://www.combodo.com).